-This article describes the standard annual user subscriptions licensing model for CrashPlan environments.
+This article describes the standard user subscriptions licensing model for CrashPlan environments.
 User subscriptions apply only to backup, restore, maintenance, and user support.

 User subscription model